Humberston

-Boundary and population

-The village's boundary with Cleethorpes runs along North Sea Lane and Humberston Road.

-Unusually, Humberston's civil parish does not completely cover its boundaries.
-Therefore, the last parish count at the 2021 UK Census understated its total population.
-However, at the same Census, the population count for a built up area accurately covering all of Humberston and neighbouring New Waltham combined was given at 15,535, whilst New Waltham's civil parish (which is accurate to its boundaries) was at 5,487.
-This would suggest that as of 2021, Humberston had a population of around 10,048.
-In the 2020s, it was announced that the village is being expanded further with a development of 400 newbuild homes.

-The Prime Meridian runs east of Humberston, through the Thorpe Park caravan site.
+Geography

+Humberston civil parish covers an area of 9.6 sqkm.
+The parish boundary with Cleethorpes runs along North Sea Lane and Humberston Road.
+Humberston's civil parish does not completely cover the built-up area of the village, which extends north of the boundary into the Cleethorpes unparished area, and is separated from the Cleethorpes built-up area by Cleethorpes Country Park.
+The prime meridian runs east of Humberston, through the Thorpe Park caravan site.

 History

 The Danes landed at the site of the village in 870.
-Humberston (or Humberstone, as the village was first known) takes its name from a large boulder, the "Humber Stone", which was deposited on the site of the former Midfield Farm during the last Ice Age.
+Humberston (or Humberstone, as the village was first known) takes its name from a large boulder, the "Humber Stone", which was deposited on the site of the former Midfield Farm during the last ice age.
 The boulder may be seen at the entrance to the village library, near St Peter's Church.
 The boulder was discovered in the winter of 1956/7 while deep ploughing was taking place at Midfield Farm.
 Two years later it was moved to Wendover Paddock in the village, and when the new library was built it was moved there.
 There is no evidence that this is the stone from which the village gets its name, but it was described by Professor H H Swinnerton and Sir William Pugh of Hull University as a glacial boulder of Scottish origin of the type from which the village may have got its name.
 The "e" at the end of the name was dropped to avoid confusion with a place with the same name.

 The oldest and tallest building in Humberston is St Peter's Church.
 The church was rebuilt about 1710 but its tower is over seven hundred years old.

 At the rear of the church is the site of the former Humberston Abbey, a monastery of Benedictine monks, which was founded during the reign of Henry II and dedicated to Saints Mary and Peter.
-Nearly all that remains is the monks' mound in the manor-house garden, stone sarcophagi have been excavated.
+Nearly all that remains is the monks' mound in the manor house garden, stone sarcophagi have been excavated.
 The Wesleyan Methodists built a small chapel on Humberston Avenue in 1835, and a larger replacement chapel was built in 1907.
 An early wireless station was built in 1910.